Adobe-Consulting-Services/adobe-consulting-services.github.io/_acs-aem-commons/features/remote-assets/index.md

 sync are, this process can take anywhere from a few seconds to a few hours.
 Assuming the return value of the function is `null` the sync has completed successfully.

-Note that executing a manual node sync will not automatically trigger future node sync's, so you may wish to periodically execute the sync to keep up to date with new assets and tags.
+Note that executing a manual node sync will not automatically trigger future node syncs, so you may wish to periodically execute the sync to keep up to date with new assets and tags.

 #### Scheduled node sync